mxlgv/ntar/README.md

 ## TODO:
 - [ ] Recursively adding folders and files;
 - [ ] Port for FreeDOS/MSDOS;
-- [ ] Autocall KPACK for Kolibri OS.
+- [ ] Autocall KPACK for Kolibri OS;
+- [ ] Add saving of all file attributes of supported.

 ## Warning
 The program has not yet been properly tested, so there may be bugs that can damage files.
 I highly recommend not using it for archiving valuable data yet